-Today, travel into the desert, passing through the impressive Atlas Mountains, and discover the Tafilalet region, famous for its savory dates and gorgeous scenery.
+Today, we travel into the desert, passing through the impressive Atlas Mountains, and discover the Tafilalet region, famous for its savory dates and gorgeous scenery.

 Erfoud is a largely French-built administrative center and is known for its delightful palm dates.
 Take a look at Erfoud’s quarry, where fossils have been found from the sea that used to lie here.
 Nowadays, the mining of these fossilized rocks is a growing and popular industry in this part of Morocco, and the fossilized rocks excavated here are used to produce beautiful decorative objects ranging from crockery to furniture.

-Later this evening, savor a mouth-watering dinner served around a campfire, or in a tent, complete with traditional entertainment.
+Later this evening, we’ll savor a mouth-watering dinner served around a campfire, or in a tent, complete with traditional entertainment.
 Watching the sunset over the high dunes of the Sahara Desert is a highlight of Merzouga Luxury Camp, set in the middle of the golden sand dunes.